lukaspalkovic/DCS_wiki/Connector-description-and-pins-assignment.md

 **GPS (Jetson)**

-- power supply is not protected against overcurrent.
+- 5V power supply shared with SPI0 connector and is limited to 480mA
 - UART and I2C -> 3V3 voltage logic

 | pin | function |